 Improvements to Western Road

-Our improvements to Western Road are designed to make the street a more attractive place to shop and spend time in, as well as make it easier for people travelling through.
-You can read more about the improvements below.
+Our improvements to Western Road are designed to make the street a more attractive place to shop and spend time in.
+It will also make it easier for people travelling through and allow us to complete essential maintenance.

 When construction is happening